ckeditor/ckeditor5/packages/ckeditor5-autosave/docs/features/autosave.md

 	This plugin is unavailable in any of the builds by default so you need to {@link installation/plugins/installing-plugins install it}.
 </info-box>

-Assuming that you implemented a `saveData()` function that sends the data to your server and returns a promise which is resolved once the data is successfully saved, configuring the autosave feature is as simple as:
+Assuming that you implemented a `saveData()` function that sends the data to your server and returns a promise which is resolved once the data is successfully saved, configuring the {@link module:autosave/autosave~Autosave} feature is as simple as:

 ```js
 ClassicEditor